judz5/judz5/README.md

  - :boom: Im Judson, A Highschool student learning java, python, and cybersecurity.
- - :+1: Im interested in learning electronics through breadboards, learning more about cybersecurity, and furthing my computer science knowledge.
+ - :+1: Im interested in Cybersecuirty, Fluid Simulations, and Game development
  - :runner: Im currently learning how to contribute to open source projects, and working on my own personal projects along the way.

 <!---